 Bunty: Isn't it obvious?
 He's a professional flying rooster.
 He flies from farm to farm, giving demonstrations.

 Not all birds possess the ability to fly; in fact, there's a good number of birds who can't.
-The reasons vary between each flightless bird, but the most common reason is that their wings were not made for flying.
+The specific reasons vary between each flightless bird, but the most common explanation boils down to their wings are not made for flying.

 Note that if the flightless bird is using some sort of tool to fly (like an airplane or a jetpack), then it does not count since without it, the bird would truly be flightless.